jaredpar/jaredpar.github.io/_posts/2008-02-12-building-the-base-future.md

             protected abstract void RunCore();

-Before calling this method the base Future class must make sure that all of the contracts are met.??
-This is implemented through a wrapper method around RunCore.??
+Before calling this method the base Future class must make sure that all of the contracts are met.
+This is implemented through a wrapper method around RunCore.
 It is the only method that calls RunCore directly.